akshatagarwal1265/8086-microprocessor-programs/interrupts-caesar-cipher/README.md

 # Question
 Read a string from the user using interrupts.
 Use Ceaser's cypher to encrypt the given string.
 Encryption key (displacement) should be read from the user.
 Display both encrypted and decrypted string.

+# Note
+'$' has been used to denote the end of arrays and strings.

 # Examples
 * ### Invalid string
 ![ex1](ex1.JPG) <br/>